Smoke & Ash Safety

 -

-Stay indoors.
-When itās smoky outside the best way to prevent smoke inhalation is to stay indoors.
+Stay in clean indoor spaces.
+When itās smoky outside the best way to prevent smoke inhalation is to stay in clean indoor spaces.
 Whether at home or in a public space, indoor environments that have filtered air and climate control can help prevent smoke and ash inhalation.

 -

-Adjust AC to avoid drawing in smoky air.
-If you have a central air conditioning system in your home, set it to re-circulate or close outdoor air intakes to avoid drawing in smoky outdoor air.
+Adjust AC or ventilation to avoid drawing in smoky air.
+If you have a central air conditioning or heating system in your home, set it to re-circulate or close outdoor air intakes to avoid drawing in smoky outdoor air.
 Be sure to change your air filter on a regular basis.

 -